Jon-Ledo/FullStack-My-Personal-Bookshelf/README.md

 ## Installation

-1. Create the database in MySQL workbench using the schema that's found in the db folder
+1. After downloading a copy of the repo, create the database in MySQL workbench using the schema that's found in the db folder

 2. Setup the database connection now.
 Create a .env file and put the following code in it.
 However replace the contents of DB_USER and DB_PASSWORD to match your MySQL workbench information. (ex. 'root' and 'coolpassword123')

 ```
-DB_NAME='ecommerce_db'
+DB_NAME='bookshelf_db'
 DB_USER='<your_user_here>'
 DB_PASSWORD='<your_password_here>'
 ```